jonspraggins/MMM-GFDA/README.md

 # GoodFuckingDesignAdvice compliments file
 This file displays a random bit of thought-provoking, and possibly not safe for work, advice.
 This is used by the compliments module for Magic Mirror.

+Credit to the good fucking people at https://gfda.co/

 ## Installation
 Two options:
 1. You can download this file to your compliments module folder and locally reference it: